cardboardaardvark/talos/README.md

 ### printf

 Marco Paland's printf() is used to implement the libk::write* functions because it does not require malloc() to be functional.
-It is not exposed as the libc printf() which is the one that comes from newlib.
+It is not exposed as the libc printf() which is the one that comes from Newlib.
 There is a good amount of logging that needs to happen before malloc() works which is why a printf() implementation that only uses the stack was chosen to implement it.
 It has a limited feature set though which is why it is not exposed as the libc printf().